 Can I kill the mold myself?

-Temporarily you probably could but it won’t stop from re occurring since you must remove the food source and the materials are too porous to effectively kill any mold growth.
-Safely Removal of the porous organic materials is often the recommended solution.
+Temporarily you probably could but it won’t stop from reoccurring since you must remove the food source and the materials are too porous to effectively kill any mold growth.
+Safely Removal of porous organic materials is often the recommended solution.

 Is it safe for me to choose not to do mold remediation of my fan coil unit & do not opt for fan coil replacement service in Toronto?

-Most often you are being exposed to thousands of spores, you can become sensitized, have allergic symptoms or worse if you have an immune compromised condition.
+Most often you are being exposed to thousands of spores, you can become sensitized, have allergic symptoms, or worse if you have an immune-compromised condition.
 There are currently no mold exposure guidelines; Health Canada recommends the removal of all molds from our indoor environment regardless of the species.
-However no one wants to buy a Condominium apartment where they will be exposed and breath mold from the fan coil unit.
+However, no one wants to buy a Condominium apartment where they will be exposed and breathe mold from the fan coil unit.

-Costs can range from $800 to $1500 depending on the repairs needed and how many units, the accessibility, type of materials, and amount of replacement or repair need it dictate the pricing.
+Costs can range from $800 to $1500 depending on the repairs needed and how many units, the accessibility, type of materials, and amount of replacement or repair need it to dictate the pricing.
 A free inspection by an experienced technician will determine what can be repaired or replaced.